brennanhfredericks/network-monitor-client/README.md

 # For consideration
     - use interface addresses as identifier when posting data to server
     - could use sub classing for service trait
+    - need to investigate unpacking 802.2 packet, might be wrong, check commet at code